happypeter/LGCB/book/bash-intro.md

 ---
 # bash
 ## Why Use The Command Line?
-Have you ever noticed in the movies when the “super hacker” sits down at the computer, he never touches a mouse?
+Have you ever noticed in the movies when the "super hacker" sits down at the computer, he never touches a mouse?
 It's because movie makers realize that we, as human beings, instinctively know the only way to really get anything done on a computer is by typing on a keyboard.